 What you can do

-- List all your symptoms and how long they've been present — even those that seem unrelated to your main problem.
-Churg-Strauss syndrome can cause symptoms throughout your body.
+- Your symptoms and when they began, even those that seem unrelated to Churg-Strauss syndrome

 - What's the most likely cause of my condition?

 - What life changes can I make to help reduce or manage my symptoms?

 - How often will you see me for follow-up tests?

 What to expect from your doctor

 A doctor who sees you for possible Churg-Strauss syndrome is likely to ask you questions, such as: